 We are committed to the theological principles characterized in the Protestant Reformation: Sola Gratia, Sola Fide, Sola Scriptura, Solus Christus and Soli Deo Gloria!

 We believe in face-to-face theological education for the purpose of face-to-face gospel ministry.
 Thus, we maintain a low faculty to student ratio (1:7) and keep class sizes small (average 12-15 students per class).
-And all faculty and full-time students participate in weekly faculty-led mentor groups.
+All faculty and full-time students participate in weekly faculty-led mentor groups.
 Because of these commitments, we do not offer online or distance education.

 We believe that, more than anything, worship of the Triune God forms us into the image of Jesus Christ and fits us for ministry.
 Thus, all faculty, staff, and full-time students are expected to worship together in weekly chapel services.
 Christian worship unites us in fellowship.
 So we also eat together in the Beeson Commons each week after chapel services.